Travel to Eat: Happy Budget Dining in Europe

 In many markets and supermarkets, you can buy the components of a fully cooked meal so you all you need to do when you get to your place is set the table.

 Take care with unfamiliar appliances and cooking methods.
-For a sobering tale of a cooking disaster in a holiday rental, check out Siena Explosion, one of the stories included in Pastel & Pen: Travels in Europe that combines my writing with Gregg’s art.
+For a sobering tale of a cooking disaster in a holiday rental, check out Siena Explosion, one of the stories included in Pastel & Pen: Travels in Europe that combines my writing with husband Gregg Simpson’s art.

 Eat Where the Locals Do